How To Manage Credit Card Debt as Costs Rise Due To Inflation

 Americans have been racking up credit card debt — and inflation is making it harder to break out of the debt cycle.
-According to recent data from the Federal Reserve Bank of New York, total household debt reached $15.8 trillion in the fourth quarter of 2021, which was an increase of $333 billion from the third quarter.
-Credit card balances alone increased by $52 billion, which was the highest quarterly increase in the past 22 years.
+According to recent data from the Federal Reserve Bank of New York, total household debt surpassed $16 trillion in the second quarter of 2022, $2 trillion higher than pre-pandemic debt levels.
+Credit card balances alone increased by $46 billion from Q1.

 Paying down debt while dealing with increasing costs is a challenge, but with the right strategy, it’s possible to get out of credit card debt — even during an inflationary period.